-Illuminated Chinese landscapes and heritages at Gardens by the Bay Mid-Autumn Festival 2019.
+Illuminated Chinese landscapes and heritage displays at Gardens by the Bay Mid-Autumn Festival 2019.

-For me, it means time to do my two annual posts on Mid-Autumn festive light-ups in Singapore. 🙂
+For me, it also means it’s time to do my two annual posts on Mid-Autumn festive light-ups in Singapore. 🙂

 Like last year, I began with Gardens by the Bay.
 In comparison, this year’s lanterns cover a smaller area, which depending on your walking route, may or may not be a good thing.

-The main showpiece of a revolving lantern is also something quite different from the usual.
-Personally, I found it innovative after years of static, non-interactive centrepieces.
+The main showpiece of a huge revolving lantern is also something quite different from the usual.
+Personally, I found this innovative after years of static, non-interactive centrepieces.

 Without further ado, here are the pictures I took last night.
 FYI, I took about an hour to “cover” everything.
-Naturally, this means I skipped the stage performances.
+Naturally, this means that I skipped the stage performances too.

 If you’re aren’t Chinese or Singaporean, and you’re wondering, the lunar eighth month is traditionally one of the most popular months for marriages.
 Thus the Red Bomb I mentioned above i.e. wedding banquet invitation.
 (Invitation = red packet = expensive wedding gift)

 “Oh man … What did you eat this time, woman?”